JMGillum/melt-calculator/README.md

 * Linux: `sudo apt install python3`
 * Windows: `python`

     Note that you must install the mariadb and colorama packages.
-Colorama requires version >= 4.6, so you might have to update python if your version is older
+Colorama requires version >= 0.4.6, which requires python >= 3.11, so you might have to update python if your version is older
+    Also note that linux users can use python 3.10 if they remove the line that imports colorama and the line that calls `just_fix_windows_console()`.
+Windows users can do the same, but this will remove color support for them.

 Install mariadb
 1. Install mariadb: https://mariadb.com/get-started-with-mariadb/